 What is a Zig-Zag Sewing Machine Used for?

-If you are a beginner, a hobbyist or an embroiderer, a zig-zag sewing machine isn’t something you would be very familiar with.
+If you are a beginner, a hobbyist or an embroiderer, the best zig-zag sewing machine isn’t something you would be very familiar with.
 Unless you want to make certain zig-zag patterns on your fabric, the use of a zig-zag sewing machine is completely different.

 A zig-zag sewing machine is actually quite a versatile machine since the zig-zag stitch is a very versatile and useful stitch.
 A zig-zag stitch is used in finishing off seams, applying appliques to our designs, making bartacks, stitching satin, and many other reasons.